-AsanSka University College of Design and Technology is the brainchild of businessman and entrepreneur, Mr. Kwabena Asante-Asare, owner and CEO of AsanSka Jewellery Ltd., established in 2004 which is in the business of gold products manufacturing and export of gold to the international market under the Ghana Free Zones Board.
+AsanSka University College of Design and Technology is the brainchild of businessman and entrepreneur, Mr. Kwabena Asante-Asare, founder of AsanSka Football Club and the founder and CEO of AsanSka Minerals Ltd., established in 2004 which is in the business of gold products manufacturing and export of gold to the international market under the Ghana Free Zones Board.
 As an astute businessman with rich experience in gold and diamond business, the knowledge acquired and observations made about the gold business in other countries (South Africa, New York, Dubai, Switzerland, India) set him thinking about how to add value to Ghana’s gold.

 He also felt that, by creating an avenue to sustain employment in the jewellery industry, it may be possible to create a thriving gold market in Ghana.
 Such a market would be supported and sustained by highly-skilled artisans with the capacity to produce beautiful items of jewellery with enhanced or excellent finishes.

-In 2006 AsanSka Jewellery Company opened its factory doors to students posted there on attachment.
+In 2006 AsanSka Jewellery Ltd (now AsanSka Minerals Ltd) opened its factory doors to students posted there on attachment.
 All students were required to write and submit an attachment report.
 Though a very busy person, Mr. Asante-Asare made time to read most of these reports written by the students.
 The contents of these reports led him to seek audience with some of the students and later with their supervisor.
 After these meetings, he came to the conclusion that:

 - there was the need for an institution to train jewellery designers; and